mcontisc/mcontisc.github.io/_projects/1_project.md

     This image can also have a caption.
 It's like magic.
 </div>

-You can also put regular text between your rows of images, even citations {% cite einstein1950meaning %}.
+You can also put regular text between your rows of images, even citations {% cite contisciani2020community %} {% cite higham2022multilayer %} {% cite contisciani2024flexible %}.
 Say you wanted to write a bit about your project before you posted the rest of the images.
 You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.